 Our commitment is to make it matter to more people!

 Founded by an opera singer (Marvin Klebe) and his wife (Jan) back in 1972, the goal was to create a performance space where creative people could collaborate and experiment.
 He launched Cinnabar Opera Theater and invited artists from other disciplines (theater & dance) to perform at the theater.
 Each group inspired and taught the others.
 In 1974, Cinnabar Arts Corporation received its nonprofit status.

-The theater itself was expanded in 1983 to accommodate a growing audience, and its mission expanded that year as well: drastic cuts in state funding for arts education in our schools prompted the creation of Cinnabar’s Young Repertory Theater.
-The Young Rep exists to train youth in the performing arts so they can make lasting and meaningful connections between the arts and their daily lives.
-This emphasis on teaching led to another addition, a studio and classroom space that is used by children and adults.
+The theater was expanded in 1983 to accommodate a growing audience.
+Drastic cuts in state funding for arts education in schools prompted the creation of Cinnabar’s Young Repertory Theater.
+The Young Rep exists to train youth in the performing arts so that they can make lasting and meaningful connections between the arts and their daily lives.
+In 2002, Nathan Cummings became the Education Director and expanded the Youth Programs to become a strong and vibrant division of the theater today.